Adverbs and adjectives can often be confused. On this page I will help you to understand the difference.

 These two examples highlight a common error often created by non-native English speakers.
 The first is in fact an adverb as it follows a verb, the second is also an adverb, though it describes something completely different.
 They have the opposite meaning in that the first one means the person was working a lot.
 The second means the person was not working very much.

 So as you can see, it is important to study grammar sometimes.
 However, it is more important to practise these grammar areas.
-So book some English lessons with me right now and we can get started.
-Click here to buy lessons with me right now.

 Thanks for reading.